-There are a number of steps you can take to positively touch people on a daily basis and improve your relationships with them.
-The following ten techniques can be applied as you work with both children and adults.
-These simple ideas will touch them, and leave them feeling good about themselves and their day:
+There are a number of ways you can positively touch people on a daily basis and improve your relationships with them.
+The following 10 techniques can be applied as you work with both children and adults.
+These simple shifts in thinking and behavior are sure to have an impact:

 - Talk to people.
-There is nothing as nice as a cheerful greeting.
-Begin each day with a positive attitude.
+Begin each interaction with a cheerful greeting.
 Children are very responsive when you show happiness to see them each morning.

 - Call people by name.
-The sweetest music to anyone’s ear is the sound of his or her own name.
+The sweetest music to anyone’s ear is the sound of their own name.

-- Be friendly and helpful.
-If you would like to have friends, be friendly!
+- Be helpful.
 Offer support to other adults working with small children.

 - Be genuinely interested in people.
-You can like someone if you try.
 Ask children to tell you about their activities, interests, and loves.

 - Be generous with praise and cautious with criticism.
 Praise in public and critique in private – even small children can be embarrassed in front of their peers.